Adel-Shurrab/Adel-Shurrab/README.md

 # Adel Shurrab

-Backend Developer focused on Laravel, PHP, and backend system design.
+Backend Developer specializing in Laravel, PHP, and backend application development.

-I am a Computer Systems Engineering student at Palestine Technical College, expected to graduate in March 2026.
-I enjoy building backend applications that are practical, scalable, and cleanly structured.
+I am currently completing my B.Sc. in Computer Systems Engineering at Palestine Technical College, with an expected graduation in March 2026.
+I enjoy building backend systems that are clean, scalable, and practical, with a focus on real-world workflows and maintainable architecture.

+## About Me

+- Backend Developer focused on Laravel and PHP
+- Interested in system design, workflow-driven platforms, and real-time systems
+- Currently training as a Backend Developer at the University College of Ability Development (ADC)
+- Open to remote backend opportunities

 ## Tech Stack

-- PHP, Laravel, Filament, Livewire
+**Backend:** PHP, Laravel, Filament, Livewire
-- MySQL, Redis
+**Database:** MySQL, Redis
-- REST APIs
+**APIs & Architecture:** REST APIs, MVC, RBAC
+**Tools:** Git, GitHub, Postman, Composer
-- Python, FastAPI
+**Other:** Python, FastAPI
-- Git, GitHub

 ## Featured Projects